-LeadiQ's integration with Salesforce allows you to save your captures to Salesforce as either Leads or Contacts right at the point of capture.
+LeadIQ's integration with Salesforce allows you to save your captures to Salesforce.
+You can save as either Leads or Contacts right at the point of capture.
 It also enables you to update existing Leads or Contacts in your Salesforce with new data.
-As Team Admin, you can control how objects are created and updated in Salesforce.
+As Team Admin, you can control how your team creates and updates objects in Salesforce.

 We recommend you read this document in its entirety as it contains useful recommendations for certain settings.

 - Required User Permissions

 - Custom Mappings